-I’m often asked about the Google’s Supplemental Index (SI) and how to get pages out it.
-Consider this post directions to the exit, the light at the end of Google’s dark tunnel, the “this way to the egress,” if you will.
+I’m often asked about Google’s Supplemental Index (SI) and how to get pages out it.
+Consider these post directions to the exit, the light at the end of Google’s dark tunnel, the “this way to the egress,” if you will.
 (Ok, so I like my hype, but I promise it’ll be worth it.)

 If you’re impatient, click here to get the solution to getting your page/pages out of the Supplemental Index and skip the background info.
 I think you’re better off with a full understanding of the SI, but I’ll leave it up to you.

 As Aaron Wall puts it in his excellent SEO Book, search engines are frequently developing new ways to save computing power.
 When you do things on a large scale and have billions of websites and web pages to work with, as Google does, getting your computers to run more efficiently will save you money.
 Lots of it.
 The Supplemental Index is a way for Google to save money by being more efficient with its computing.

 To understand how to get your pages out of the Supplemental Index, you need to understand why they’re there to begin with.
 In other words, you need to know how the SI works.
 So let me explain.

 When somebody performs a search with Google, what happens behind the scenes is something like this.

 - It compares them to the pages in its index (think of a library’s index card system).

 - Google determines which pages are most relevant and ranks them.